wkmo123/wkmo123/README.md

 Software Developer
 ------------------

 I am a software developer with 1.5 years of experience in full-stack development.
-I have expertise in Java with Spring Boot, PHP with Laravel, C# with .NET, and JavaScript.
+I have experience in Java with Spring Boot, PHP with Laravel, C# with .NET, and JavaScript.
 Additionally, I am skilled in frontend frameworks such as Angular and Vue.js, and I have hands-on experience with containerization and cloud services, specifically Docker, AWS, and Azure.
 My background includes developing scalable web applications, optimizing backend processes, and ensuring seamless integration between various system components.
 I am passionate about continuous learning and staying updated with the latest industry trends and technologies.

 * 🧠  I'm learning Azure